MuratcanLaloglu/UNet-Segmentation-Model-Training/README.md

 # UNet Segmentation Model Training

 This repository contains the code for training a UNet segmentation model using PyTorch.
 The model is designed to segment images with a focus on identifying specific features such as teeth and glasses.
 The training process includes data augmentation, custom loss functions, and model checkpointing.
+I have also included py files on how to make the validation dataset: make_validationDataset.py, save_model.py to save the model, and code to run the model, and apply the predicted masks onto images: apply_mask.py

 ## Table of Contents